 - Organizational psychology

 - Psychology of religion

 A typical bachelor’s degree in psychology consists of 120 credit hours and four years of full-time study.
 A number of institutions now offer programs where you can earn your bachelor’s degree online.

 Students interested in pursuing post-graduate employment upon completing their undergraduate degree in psychology may benefit from such electives as:

 - Social work

 Most institutions encourage undergraduate students to participate in psychology research activities while completing the program.
 Many basic psychology courses include a research component, and many programs offer research opportunities in faculty labs and through outside research assignments.

-Jobs Requiring a Bachelor’s Degree in Psychology
+Explore a Career in Psychology

 Students who are interested in a BA or BS in psychology should consider their career goals and opportunities when deciding on a program.
 Whether you decide to pursue a BA or BS in psychology, there are countless options to further your education and have a rewarding, lifelong career.